 Access assurance location dashboard

-With an increase in remote working, as a Citrix IT administrator, you might want to get an assurance that your users are accessing Citrix Virtual Apps and Desktops from their usual and safe locations.
+With an increase in remote working, as a Citrix IT administrator, you might want to get an assurance that your users are accessing Citrix Virtual Apps and Desktops or Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) from their usual and safe locations.
 If any users have logged on from unknown locations or new locations, you can validate their logon details and take necessary actions to mitigate any threats to your Citrix IT environment.

-The Access Assurance Location dashboard provides an overview of the locations from where your users are accessing their Citrix Virtual Apps and Desktops environment.
-Citrix Analytics receives these user logon events from Citrix Workspace app installed on the users’ devices.
+The Access Assurance Location dashboard provides an overview of the locations from where your users are accessing virtual apps or virtual desktops.
+Citrix Analytics for Security receives these user logon events from Citrix Workspace app installed on the users’ devices.
 The location information is provided at the city and the country level and does not represent a precise geolocation.

 View the dashboard